Did Early Christians Observe the Fall Holy Days?

 Should Christians keep the holy days that are listed in the Bible or the holidays that humans added much later than the Bible?

-Notice the teachings of God:
+Notice again the teachings of God:

 These are the feasts of the LORD, holy convocations which you shall proclaim at their appointed times.
 On the fourteenth day of the first month at twilight is the LORD's Passover.
-And on the fifteenth day of the same month is the Feast of Unleavened Bread to the LORD; seven days you must eat unleavened bread...
-Count fifty days to the day after the seventh Sabbath...In the seventh month, on the first day of the month, you shall have a sabbath-rest, a memorial of blowing of trumpets, a holy convocation...Also the tenth day of this seventh month shall be the Day of Atonement...The fifteenth day of this seventh month shall be the Feast of Tabernacles for seven days to the LORD...On the eighth day you shall have a holy convocation (Leviticus 23:4-6,16,24,27,34,36).
+And on the fifteenth day of the same month is the Feast of Unleavened Bread to the LORD; seven days you must eat unleavened bread ...
+Count fifty days to the day after the seventh Sabbath...In the seventh month, on the first day of the month, you shall have a sabbath-rest, a memorial of blowing of trumpets, a holy convocation...Also the tenth day of this seventh month shall be the Day of Atonement ...The fifteenth day of this seventh month shall be the Feast of Tabernacles for seven days to the LORD...On the eighth day you shall have a holy convocation (Leviticus 23:4-6,16,24,27,34,36).

 The holidays of the seven month (Feast of Trumpets, Day of Atonement, Feast of Tabernacles, Last Eighth Day) are the Fall holy days, as the seven month of the Hebrew calendar occurs in what is now called September and October.
 (To learn the actual dates check out the link to the Holy Day Calendar.
 This is a listing of the biblical holy days through 2024, with their Roman calendar dates.)